We are not sleep consultants. We are parent coaches who focus on how family relationships affect sleep.

 Between us, we are supportive parents and partners who also teach, run corporate communities, nurse, and conduct academic research.
 Above and beyond our previous and concurrent careers, we have participated, trained, certified, or are candidates for:

 As The Sleeping Child, we offer families a different "sleep training" perspective.
-Through our blog, speaking engagements and writing, and our Parenting for Sleep services, we hope to enhance the lives of many, including our own.
+We hope that sharing our philosophies will enhance the lives of many families, including our own.